-If they refuse to pay you the reasonable amount you believe you are legally entitled to from your available UM benefits then your only recourse is to file a lawsuit.
+Sometimes, both parties are not able to reach an uninsured motorist claim settlement.
+If they refuse to pay you the reasonable amount you believe you are legally entitled to from your available UM benefits, then your only recourse is to file a lawsuit.

 However, here is the catch when having to sue your own insurance company.
 In Georgia, that lawsuit cannot be filed directly against the insurance company.
 You must sue the at-fault driver even though he or she does not have insurance.

 Suing an underinsured motorist is not easy.
 Ironically, your UM insurance company has the right under Georgia law to defend the at-fault driver in the lawsuit because they will be responsible for paying any judgment you win against that driver up to the limits of your UM insurance policy.

 Thus, why we caution you not to be lulled into thinking that because you are being compensated by your own insurance company, you will be treated better.
 The insurance company will still fight your claim just as if it was the at-fault driver’s insurance company.